Showcase: a test article

 Apple-specific keys: ⌥ Option and ⌘ Cmd

-There are no Linux-specific keys, but the Sun Keyboard has a meta key: ◆.
+There are no Linux-specific keys.
+The Sun Keyboard has a meta key: ◆.
+The Space-cadet keyboard also has hyper (✦), Control (⎈), and Super (❖).

 There are a lot of arrows: